 In her Board role, Philia believes she can be useful as QDN moves to develop strong local support groups, and more specific capacity building in preparation for the roll out of the NDIS.

 Peter was born in Cairns and has grown up in Townsville.
 He was diagnosed with multiple sclerosis four years ago.
-A boilermaker by trade and a licenced building contractor, Peter operated his own business in the building industry until 3 years ago when his son took over.
+A boilermaker by trade and a licensed building contractor, Peter operated his own business in the building industry until three years ago when his son took over.

 He has a Diploma in Community Service with electives in disability.